-As the retail industry continues ailing — led by more shoppers looking for deals online and shopping at off-price chains — we’re gearing up for a year chock full of expected bankruptcies.
+So, as the retail industry continues struggling — with more shoppers looking for deals online and shopping at off-price chains — we’re still on bankruptcy watch.

 |STORE||PROBABILITY OF DEFAULT IN 2018|